 Just remember that using this method will replace all images in Word with a new image and it cannot be done for images selectively.
 MS Word provides us the feature to find all images automatically.
 Let us jump into the steps to do so.

 Open the Word document which you want to replace.
 Just have a look at the images which you want to replace.

 Next, insert the new image at the top of the document which you use to replace other images

-To do so, press CTRL+H which allows you to Find and Replace in Word document.
+To do so, press CTRL+H which allows you to Find and Replace it in a Word document.

-Type ^g in ‘Find what’ text box and type ^c in ‘Replace with’ field.
-Now, click “Replace All” to replace all images in MS Word with the new copied image.
+Type ^g in the ‘Find what’ text box and type ^c in the ‘Replace with’ field.
+Now, click “Replace All” to replace all images in MS Word with the newly copied image.

 It will raise the prompt mentioning the number of replacements.
 Click “OK” and close the ‘Find and Replace’ dialog box.

-You will now see that all the images have got replaced with the new one.
+You will now see that all the images have got replaced with the new ones.
 If you do not want any of the images getting replaced, then you can make changes manually.

 How Does It Work?

 Actually, we used the well-known find and replace method.
 Every image in a Word document is treated as graphics and we find it using ^g and replacing it with the copied image using ^c.